martimgalvao/hearing_urban_change/README.md

   <img src="https://github.com/martimgalvao/hearing_urban_change/blob/main/years_output/year_output_11435.png" />
 </p>

 While rent tends to trend upwards, by plotting the observed rent index and number of noise incident reports over time we can see how certain neighborhoods seem to experience a correlated increase in both.
-If we compare the selected zip codes to areas categorized as being in some state of gentrification by the [Urban Displacement Project](https://www.urbandisplacement.org/maps/ny), the results seem to accurately depict areas of rapid urban change in New York City.
+If we compare the zip codes above to areas categorized as being in some state of gentrification by the [Urban Displacement Project](https://www.urbandisplacement.org/maps/ny) we can further confirm the correlations.

-To better understand these relationships, we can also visualize the correlations of the 20 significant zip codes on a map:
+To better understand these relationships, we can also visualize the correlations of these zip codes on a map:

 <p align="center">
   <img src="https://github.com/martimgalvao/hearing_urban_change/blob/main/year_r_map.png" />